vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 ![image](/assets/2023-11-24/070.png)

-Here's a animated sequence of the result.
-Every time the value in the combo box is changed the reload process is triggered and the pdf changes.
-Of course we have a fixed list of products here.
-In real life the list of products might be fetched dynamically from an ERP system like SAP.
+Here's an animated sequence of the result.
+Every time the value in the combo box is changed, the reload process is triggered and the PDF changes.
+Of course, we have a fixed list of products here.
+In real life, the list of products might be fetched dynamically from an ERP system like SAP.

 ![image](/assets/2023-11-24/080.gif)

 ## Conclusion

-This article shows how easy it is to use Peakboard to present unstructured data like techincal drawings.
-A Sharepoint library is only one of many option to store these documents.
-Other common way would be shared directories, cloud based storage blobs, SAP... the list is endless but the pattern how to to address it from Peakboard is always similiar.
+This article shows how easy it is to use Peakboard to present unstructured data like technical drawings.
+A SharePoint library is only one of the many options to store these kinds of documents.
+Other common ways include shared directories, cloud based storage blobs, SAP, etc. The list is endless, but the pattern for how to handle the Peakboard side of things is always similar.